stefanbohacek/BetterContactForm/README.md

 > If you wanna see some "advanced" forms, check out http://wufoo.com

 The contact forms I made are just examples/blueprints, so I am intentionally keeping them simple.
-The real point is to show the UX ideas: the "multi-source contact info field", an option to use user's email client instead of forcing him or her to use the form and sending a confirmation email, if possible.
+The real point is to show the UX ideas: the "multi-source contact info field", an option to use user's email client instead of forcing them to use the form and sending a confirmation email, if possible.

 You can actually use wufoo.com while following these principles.